Land-Based Gambling Licence Solicitors

 Which licences to I need to offer land-based gambling?

-If you’re not already a land-based operator and want to offer gambling facilities in premises in Great Britain (England, Wales, and Scotland), you’ll need to apply for a non-remote operating licence.
-These are issued by the Gambling Commission and are broken down into different sectors:
+If you are not already operating land‑based gambling facilities and wish to offer gambling in premises in Great Britain (England, Wales or Scotland), you will need to apply for a non‑remote operating licence from the Gambling Commission.
+These licences are sector‑specific and include:

 • 1968 Act Casino